 Web hosting can seem like a complicated concept to some, so to break things down, let’s liken web hosting to an apartment building.
 The building is like a server and the street address in your domain name.
 Like a tenant renting an apartment, web hosting customers will rent space on a server.

 Like a luxury apartment building, VentraIP servers include the highest quality amenities, which enhance security, performance, and service.
 Once you have your space, it is over to you to decide what you want to do it with; furnish your server space with a blog, business site, or even an e-commerce store.
 The possibilities are limitless.

 What is a domain name?

 The domain name is the name or address of your website.
-A good example of a domain name might be google.com or ventraip.com.au.
-You’ll need to register your own domain name to have an address people can use to access your website.
-If you’re interested in searching for the perfect domain name, you can do so on our website here.
+An excellent example of a domain name might be google.com or ventraip.com.au.
+You’ll need to register your domain name to have an address people can use to access your website.
+If you’re interested in searching for the perfect domain name, you can do so on our website.